signupsoftware/TEMP-Docs-FO/docs/user-manual/2-whats-new-and-planned/1-news.md

 A new version of ExFlow AP for Microsoft Dynamics 365 for Finance and Operations has been released as of June 2025

 **Release topics!**
-### Direct posting
+### Direct posting process
-We have as part of this release added support for the below functions in direct postings process.<br/>
+We have as part of this release added support for the below functions in direct posting process.<br/>

 **28210** We have extended the lookup for Pay when Paid terms to work with ExFlow journal structures and correctly identify whether Pay when paid is active.<br/>